What is a ‘secret trust’?

 A secret trust is so-called because either there are no words in a will imposing a trust, or the actual terms of the trust created are not disclosed.

 English law recognises two categories of secret trust – ‘fully-secret trusts’ and ‘half-secret trusts’.
 The difference lies in the extent to which the testator’s will discloses that the recipient of the trust property under the will is intended to take the property as a trustee only, rather than for themselves beneficially.

-A fully-secret trust is created when a testator bequeaths property to a specified person in his will who has agreed that he will hold the property left to him on trust for a third party.
-In a fully-secret trust neither the fact of the trust nor the identity of the beneficiary are revealed in the will.
+A fully-secret trust is created when a testator bequeaths property to a specified person (the ‘legatee’) in his will who has agreed that they will hold the property on trust for a third party/parties on the testator’s death.
+Neither the fact of the trust nor the identity of the beneficiary/ies are revealed in the will itself.

-Although secret trusts generally arise in the context of a testamentary disposition, a secret trust may arise in a case of intestacy, provided that the person entitled to the deceased’s estate on his intestacy had agreed that he would receive the specified property as a trustee and not for himself absolutely.
+Although secret trusts are generally used when someone makes a will, they can arise in cases of intestacy (where the deceased left no valid will).
+A secret trust may arise provided the person entitled to the deceased’s estate on their intestacy had agreed they would receive the specified property as a trustee, and not for himself absolutely.

 Why does equity enforce secret trusts?

 The enforcement of secret trusts seems at odds with the policy of public regulation and scrutiny of wills under the Wills Act 1837, and the probate process.
 However, secret trusts were originally conceived as a vehicle to prevent fraud.

 Therefore, equity (fairness and justice) justifies upholding secret trusts on the grounds that to refuse to uphold them because of a lack of formality would be to allow the Wills Act to be used as an instrument of fraud, ie, a secret trustee will not be allowed to keep the property on the pretext that the Wills Act or other laws were not complied with.
 The courts will usually allow extrinsic evidence to prove the existence of a secret trust.